rachelyr/capstone-project/README.md

 - To access menu items - restaurant/menu/
 - To access a single menu item - restaurant/menu/<id>
 - To make a Reservation - restaurant/booking/tables
-- For Authentication - restaurant/api-token-auth/
+- For Authentication/Registration - restaurant/api-token-auth/
 - PORT: 8000

+Do make sure the format for datetime is as so for BookingDate to make a reservation -  "2025-05-11T18:30:00"